Luis Cabrera Lobato

 The United States–Mexico Commission.
 Standing from left to right are: Stephen Bonsal, Attache of the State Department and Advisor to the American Commission; American Secretary of State Robert Lansing; Eliseo Arredondo, the Mexican ambassador designate, and Leo Stanton Rowe, the Secretary to the American Commission.
-Sitting from left to right are John Mott of New York City; Judge George Gray of Wilmington, Delaware; Secretary of the Interior Franklin Knight Lane; Luis Cabrera Lobato, chairman of the Mexican delegation and Secretary of the Treasury of Mexico, Alberto J. Pani, President of the National Railways of Mexico; and Ignacio Bonillas, Minister of Communications and Public Works..
+Sitting from left to right are John Mott of New York City; Judge George Gray of Wilmington, Delaware; Secretary of the Interior Franklin Knight Lane; Luis Cabrera Lobato, chairman of the Mexican delegation and Secretary of the Treasury of Mexico; Alberto J. Pani, President of the National Railways of Mexico; and Ignacio Bonillas, Minister of Communications and Public Works..
 The image was taken at the Biltmore Hotel in New York City on 9 September 1916.

 Luis Vicente Cabrera Lobato (17 July 1876 – 12 April 1954) was a Mexican lawyer, politician and writer.
-His pen name for his political essays was "Lic.
-Blas Urrea"; the more literary works he wrote as "Lucas Rivera".
+His pen name for his political essays was Lic.
+Blas Urrea; his more literary works appeared under the name of Lucas Rivera.
 During the late presidency of Porfirio Díaz, he was a vocal critic of the regime.
-He became an important civilian intellectual in the Mexican Revolution (1910-1920).
+He became an important civilian intellectual in the Mexican Revolution (1910–1920).

 He was a co-founder of the Anti-Re-electionist Party, which backed the candidacy of Francisco I. Madero, and when armed revolutionaries forced Díaz to resign, he counseled Madero not to make a deal with the old regime.
 During the Madero administration, he drafted a reform land law, which Madero did not sign.
 After Madero's murder in the February 1913 coup d'état, Cabrera was a key civilian adviser to the Primer Jefe of the Constitutionalist Army, Venustiano Carranza.
-He retired from politics following the ouster and death of Carranza in 1920.
+He retired from politics following Carranza's ouster and murder in 1920.